bhranthrok/smart-queue/README.md

 ## Troubleshooting
 If you run into any issues while using SmartQueue, most things should be fixed by simply re-selecting your playlist or refreshing the page.
 If you need additional assistance or have any feedback, feel free to reach out to me on Discord @Bhranthrok.

+### Known Issues
+Please be patient with the following issues as I continuously work on their solutions:
+- This app is not designed for mobile usage, which is due to browser and Spotify SDK limitations.
+- When using Mozilla Firefox, it may not detect the end of the current track unless the tab is focused.
+- Previous queue images may persist and get in the way in a few specific scenarios, such as re-opening a session and selecting a new playlist.

 # Thank You For Reading!
 p.s.
 The original idea for this project was to use track metadata (energy, danceability, valence, etc.) to train an AI model that continuously adapts the queue; however, Spotify has deprecated the get-audio-features API endpoint, and there currently is no reliable way of obtaining these metrics.
 If that ever changes, you'll definitely see some interesting changes to this project!